 Activities since the PEA was published

 The 2018 and 2019 RC drill programs demonstrated that mineralization in the resource model is open to infill and extension.
-Work is currently underway to update the Goldstrike resource estimate, incorporating drill data from 2018 and 2019.
+Preliminary work is currently underway to update the Goldstrike resource estimate, incorporating drill data from 2018-2022.

-At Goldstrike, our 2022 budget totals $9.5 million, a significant increase from the 2021 program, with our goal to ramp-up exploration, complete resource delineation drilling and conduct core drilling in support of metallurgical, geochemical and geotechnical studies.
-The intent is to complete these key resource and engineering programs this year, in preparation for the commencement of a formal pre-feasibility study in 2023, followed by a mine plan of operations permit submission.
+At Goldstrike, our 2023 budget totals $1.755 million, with our goal to advance metallurgical, geotechnical and hydrologic studies.
+An updated resource study will also be completed.
+The intent is to complete these key resource and engineering programs this year, in preparation for the commencement of a formal pre-feasibility study in 2024, followed by a mine plan of operations permit submission.